-Facial sweating is a common problem and often more irritating and embarrassing than other types of excessive sweating.
-Even people who sweat heavily in other areas of their body may find that it's their facial sweating that bothers them the most.
+Facial sweating is a common problem and can be even more stressful and embarrassing than other types of excessive sweating.
+Even people who sweat heavily from other body areas may find that it's their facial sweating that bothers them the most.
 That's because our faces are how we present ourselves to the rest of the world, and we cannot hide the effects of excessive sweating on the face.

-If the sweating is found to be independent of other medical conditions or medications, it is said to be primary hyperhidrosis and the hyperhidrosis treatment plan is similar to that of other focal areas of excessive sweating.
-For example, products used on the skin at the area of sweating (often called topical solutions) should be tried first.
+If your doctor determines that your extreme sweating is independent of other medical conditions or medications, then it's called primary hyperhidrosis and the hyperhidrosis treatment plan will be similar to that used for other body areas of excessive sweating.
+For example, products used on the skin at the area of sweating (topical solutions) should be tried first.
 These may include common over-the-counter antiperspirants containing aluminum chloride and prescription-strength antiperspirants containing aluminum chloride hexahydrate.
-Of course, as with other areas of the body, strong antiperspirant products can be irritating to the skin of the face, head, or scalp and so may not be a good long-term solution.
-It's important to first understand how antiperspirants work so you can use them effectively and avoid irritation.
+Of course, as with other areas of the body, strong antiperspirant products can be irritating to the skin of the face, head, or scalp.
+Understand how antiperspirants work so you can use them effectively and avoid irritation.
 Always follow your doctor's instructions and, if trying a new topical product, try it on a small area of the skin first to see who you react.

-If topical antiperspirant solutions don't work or are too irritating, onabotulinumtoxinA (commonly known as Botox brand) injections may be recommended.
+If topical antiperspirant solutions don't work or are too irritating, onabotulinumtoxinA (commonly known by the brandname Botox) injections may be recommended.
 Botox injections work well on the head and face but the injection technique requires skill so patients should seek an experienced practitioner.
 A potential side effect of Botox injections in the face as a treatment for sweating is asymmetry, particularly of the forehead.
 This can happen if some of the Botox diffuses into the facial muscles.
-Such asymmetry, however, is always temporary and can, if necessary, be balanced-out by additional Botox injections.
+Such asymmetry, however, is temporary and can, if necessary, be balanced-out by additional Botox injections.
 Working with an experienced dermatologist can minimize these risks.

 Systemic medications (prescription medicines taken by mouth called anticholinergics) may also be used to treat facial sweating.
-But because of their side effects, including dry mouth, blurry vision, and constipation, systemic medications aren't usually a good long-term treatment.
-They may, however, be useful for those people who want to temporarily treat their facial sweating in order to prevent discomfort or embarrassment at an important event, such as a critical presentation at work, wedding, graduation, or dramatic performance.
+But because of their side effects, including dry mouth, blurry vision, and constipation, systemic medications may not be a good long-term treatment.
+They can, however, be useful for those people who want to temporarily treat their facial sweating in order to prevent discomfort or embarrassment at an important event, such as a critical presentation at work, a job interview, wedding, graduation, or dramatic performance.
 Read our full discussion about this hyperhidrosis treatment option here.

 You may have heard about new treatments for hyperhidrosis in research.
-And you may be a bit discouraged when you see that many of the studies are for treatments for underarm sweating.
+And you may be a bit discouraged when you see that few studies (so far) are for craniofacial sweating.
 Please take heart and remember that all research has to start somewhere.
-For hyperhidrosis treatments, the starting place is the underarms because they are relatively 'uncomplicated'.
-Once the treatment is proven safe and effective--and the researchers see that there is interest in applying the treatment to other focal areas--then the research moves to other focal areas like palms or face.
+For hyperhidrosis treatments, the starting place has been underarms because they have been considered relatively 'uncomplicated'.
+Once a treatment is proven safe and effective--and the researchers see that there is interest in applying the treatment to other focal areas--then the research moves to other focal areas like palms or face.
 What does that mean to you?
 It means you have to stay active in the hyperhidrosis community here and jump on any opportunity that the International Hyperhidrosis Society sends to you.
 Make sure that you are signed-up to receive the alerts.
 If no one answers the call, no progress will be made.

 If you're living with excessive and embarrassing head, scalp, or facial sweating, isn't it time to head off the problem?
 From antiperspirant products to Botox injections, there are ways to treat head and facial sweating so you can always put your best face forward.
 Talk to your dermatologist or healthcare professional.